Got dry skin? More moisturizer is not the answer!

 All the products I've mentioned above are silicone-free, but don't forget your makeup!
 My favourite silicone-free foundations include:

-- Sappho New Paradigm Essential Foundation and New Paradigm Foundation
+- Sappho New Paradigm Essential Foundation

 - RMS Beauty "Un" Cover-Up (see my tutorial here)

 - Omorovicza Complexion Perfector

 If you're suffering from dryness, I hope these tips get you on your way to moist, dewy, hydrated skin again!

 My position is that it's better to address the root causes of dryness, rather than always chasing the problem with moisturizing creams.

 In fact, I'm not really a fan of using creams on a long-term basis.
 Even a well-formulated one could interfere with barrier function and cell renewal by keeping your skin too "wet," according to this study.